 Dice are a core component of the game.
-Once you have a set of dice and understand how they work, you’ll understand how they work in nearly every RPG except for those which include custom dice like FATE or Fantasy Flight Games’ Star Wars RPG.
+Once you have a full set and understand how they work, you’ll understand how they work in nearly every RPG except for those which include custom dice like FATE or Genesys.

 Table of Contents

 - Finding Dice

 - Identifying Dice

 A typical set of dice can be purchased as a matched set from any local game store, a hobby shop, or a comic book store in some places.
 You can also find them online from a variety of retailers at a variety of price points.
 If you need a bunch in a hurry, you can buy dice by the pound (affiliate link).

 Dice are identified by their number of sides (d#), so a die with 4 sides would be called a “d4”.
 The “d” is always lowercase, though I’m not certain why.
 Gaming dice typically have engraved numbers instead of “pips” like the dice you might find in a game like Monopoly.

 - d4: A d4 has 4 triangular faces in the shape of a pyramid.
 The d4 can be somewhat difficult to read because each face features 3 numbers.
 When rolling a d4, wait for it to come to rest flat on the table, then read the number which is upright.
 The other numbers will be upside down at an angle.
 Don’t step on these.

 - d6: The most common die, the d6 has 6 square faces and can be found in any familiar board game, such as Monopoly or Yahtzee!.
 Many characters find that they need to roll several d6s for the same actions, so it is often smart to have a few extras handy.